MohamedRamzy1/writer-identification-system/USAGE.md

     python run.py -dir /path/to/test/data/root/directory -mode test
     ```

 `/path/to/test/data/root/directory` should contain `data` folder containing test cases.
-After running the previous command, the code generates two text files `results.txt` and `time.txt` in the root directory next to `data` folder.
-The root folder should be of the following structure :
+After running the previous command, the code generates two text files `results.txt` and `time.txt` in the test data root directory next to `data` folder.
+The test data root folder should be of the following structure :

 ```
 .